redhat-cip/puppet-ceph/README.rst

 * Please try to keep each new feature / change / fix in a separate pull-request, it will greatly help speeding the merge of the pull-requests ;)

 * When adding features, don't forget to add unit tests.
+Use `bundle exec rake spec` to run the existing tests.

 * puppet-lint (https://github.com/rodjek/puppet-lint) should not produce too much errors too :)